mjf4010/translator-scraper/README.md

-# translator-scraper
+# machine-translation-scraping
-Scrapes certain machine translation sites based on the input language.
+This Python script scrapes Machine Translation sites based on input in Source.xlsx